Southeast Announces Call for Entries for KMOX Jack Buck Scholar-Leadership Awardby News Bureau on

 “We are thrilled to continue this partnership with KMOX Radio to offer this scholarship to an outstanding St. Louis area student,” Dobbins said.

 Carole Buck, widow of Jack Buck, approved a proposal to establish the Jack Buck Scholar Leadership Award.
 Jay Hubert of Smithton, Ill., and a graduate of Freeburg Community High School was the first recipient of the honor in 2003.
 Amanda Bell of Washington, Mo., and a graduate of St. Francis Borgia Regional High School received the award in 2004.
 Daniel Rettke of Washington, Mo., and a graduate of Union High School received the award in 2005.
 Ashley Pate of Dardenne, Mo., and a graduate of Fort Zumwalt West High School, received the award in 2006.
 Bryan Kujawa of Fenton, Mo., and a graduate of St. Louis University High received the award in 2007.
-Zachary Chinea of St. Louis and a graduate of Oakville High School, received the award in 2008.
+Zachary Chinea of St. Louis and a graduate of Oakville High School received the award in 2008.
 Madeline McKenzie of Eureka, Mo., received the award in 2009.
 Jacob Ripp of St. Louis and a graduate of Lafayette High School received the award in 2010.
-Erin Meadows of St. Louis and a graduate of Villa Duchesne was honored with the award this year.
+Erin Meadows of St. Louis and a graduate of Villa Duchesne received the award in 2011.
+Jarrid Snyder of Cedar Hill, Mo., and a graduate of Northwest High School received the award in 2012.
+Lauren Potje of Shiloh, Ill., and a graduate of Althoff Catholic High School was honored with the award this year.

 To be eligible for the award, students must reside in the St. Louis Metro Area, including St. Louis County and City, St. Charles County, Franklin County, Jefferson County or the Metro East area in Illinois.